Ulmus americana 'American Liberty'

-The American elm cultivar Ulmus americana 'American Liberty' is in fact a group of six genetically distinct cultivars under a single name, although they are superficially similar.
+The American elm cultivar Ulmus americana 'American Liberty' is a group of six genetically distinct cultivars under a single name, although they are superficially similar.
 The Liberty elm is reportedly suitable for street planting, being tolerant of de-icing salts and air pollution.
 However, examples included in 10-year trials at Atherton, California to evaluate replacements for Californian elms lost to disease did not perform well.
 The late Professor Eugene Smalley summarized 'American Liberty' as "not as resistant as the Asian hybrids, but it still has the look of a classic American Elm".